git-c0mp7t3rk1d/Rock-Paper-Scissors-RPG/README.md

 This is a dungeon crawler RPG game that uses Rock Paper Scissors as the combat system.

-The game is still in Alpha, so I'll release it when I've programmed 10 rooms into the game.
+The game is still in Pre-Alpha, so I'll release it when I've programmed 10 rooms into the game.

 Feel free to fork, I'd be happy to include some of your code and credit you!